abbruzze/kernal64/README.md

 ### Wiki
 Wiki pages are available here: https://github.com/abbruzze/kernal64/wiki

+### What's new in 1.4.6 (Aug 10th 2018)
+- Minor bug fixing.
+Added more command line options (see them with --help).
+Fixed REU 128K.
+- Added support for right shift key
+- Rotation calibrated with a correction factor of 1.025: Now the rpm is about 300 and most of the non running demos now run properly
+- Added test cart to execute test bench (Writing at $D7FF will force the emulator to exit with the given exit code)
+- Keyboard Editor: fixed TAB key handling
+- REU fixed minor bugs about FF00 management.
+Fixed 128K size broken reu.
+- Digimax now the user can choose which is the sampling frequency.
+Now modplay runs properly (used 11K)
+- 128 MMU fixed page1 pointer at startup

 ### What's new in 1.4.5 (Jul 25th 2018)
 - Added settings saving: now you can save the (majority) of the current settings